 The Eco Resilience Initiative

-The Eco Resilience Initiative programs are dedicated to offering nature-based practices and educational skills that research indicates can promote personal health and emotional resilience, strengthen community ties, and encourage appreciation and care for the natural environment.
+The Eco Resilience Initiative programs are dedicated to offering nature-based resilience practices that research indicates can promote health and wellness, strengthen community ties, and encourage appreciation and care for the natural environment.

-The programs also raise awareness about the importance of greenspaces in Fort Worth.
-Parks, trails, and natural areas do more than add beauty – they improve mental health and physical well-being, invite healthy outdoor activities, and encourage communities to take pride in living well together and with the land.
+All Eco Resilience programs improve mental health and well-being, invite healthy outdoor activities, deepen appreciation for the Fort Worth’s many greenspaces, and encourage communities to take pride in living well together and with the land.

-Our work aligns closely with the Texas Health Resources Community Hope program and the city’s visionary GREENprint initiative, particularly its goals to:
+Our work aligns closely with the Texas Health Resources’ Community Hope program and Fort Worth’s visionary GREENprint initiative, particularly its goals to:

 Our flourishing future begins within and with nature.